504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 4. Effective 504 accommodations are highly individualised, reflecting each learner's specific ADHD presentation and needs.
 A thorough assessment of a learner's strengths and challenges is essential to select accommodations that genuinely support their learning, rather than applying generic strategies (Barkley, 2015).
 This personalised approach ensures that interventions are targeted and yield the best outcomes for academic and social-emotional development.

-What Is a 504 Plan for ADHD?
+504 Plan Definition for ADHD

-primarily hyperactive-impulsive, primarily inattentive, and combined presentation (DuPaul et al., 1998; APA, 2013).
-Section 504 requires schools to provide accommodations for learners with disabilities (U.S. Department of Education, 2016).
-These accommodations create a fair learning environment.
-This ensures learners access education similar to their peers without disabilities (Cortiella & Horowitz, 2014).
+ADHD can present in three main ways: primarily hyperactive-impulsive, primarily inattentive, and combined presentation (DuPaul et al., 1998; APA, 2013).
+Section 504 says schools must provide accommodations for learners with disabilities (U.S.

 • Combined Presentation (most common): substantially limits concentrating, learning, and self-regulation